lpan/lpan.github.io/_posts/2018-05-04-migrating-to-grpc.md

 ecosystem and mature tooling.
 This made sense years ago when Datadog’s infrastructure was not as complex or extensive.

-However, the framework is not optimized for large-scale distributed systems.
+However, the framework was not optimized for large-scale distributed systems.
 In a distributed system, network is never reliable and nodes can fail unpredictably and independently due to hardware faults or human errors.
 Reliable software tolerates faults.
 The in-house RPC framework, however, does not provide any